 There are several causes of muscle cramps.
 While muscle overuse and strain, compression of the nerves, or dehydration cause spasmodic contractions, so do low electrolytes, including magnesium, potassium, and calcium, according to MedlinePlus.
 Pregnancy, specific medications, and dialysis also cause muscle cramps.

 There are a few risk factors for muscle cramps and include age, obesity, and certain underlying conditions.
 Athletes are also at risk, so they must stay hydrated during sports activities to avoid muscle cramping.
 Along with hydration, keeping muscles stretched and massaged will also treat the condition, as well as applying heat.

 Understanding the Potential for Cannabinoids to Help Patients with Muscle Cramps

-Science Daily cited The British Medical Journal report in 2012 to report how medical cannabis eased muscle stiffness, specifically in multiple sclerosis patients.
+The Journal of Neurology, Neurosurgery & Psychiatry reported in 2012 how medical cannabis eased muscle stiffness, specifically in multiple sclerosis patients.
 A notable difference was found after four to eight weeks of the trial period.
 “At the end of the study period, the rate of relief from muscle stiffness was twice as high among those given the cannabis extract as those given the placebo,” reports Science Daily.
 “Muscle stiffness was alleviated in just under 30 percent of those given cannabis compared with just under 16 per cent of those treated with the placebo.”
 The study also confirmed medical cannabis eased the pain and improved sleep quality.
 Further studies confirming medical cannabis relieves pain, insomnia, and muscle cramps give sufferers who live with the condition and side effects a new hope for relief.